zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ```

 ### Generic.PHP.CharacterBeforePHPOpeningTag
-The opening php tag should be the first item in the file.
+The opening PHP tag should be the first item in the file.
 ```php
 <?php // Valid: A file starting with an opening php tag.
 echo 'Foo';